10 tips on how to stop breastfeeding an over 1 year old baby

 - Don’t forget your breasts: although it may seem to you that you have withered breasts from so many months of sucking, be careful when you reduce the feedings.
 Surely you don’t want an obstruction or mastitis at this point.
 Remember that it is not necessary to let your breast become congested: use your hands or breast pump if that happens (and give the milk it to your baby), just enough to decongest or to drain “that infernal lump” and apply cold, little by little you will lower the production and you will not need to be so attentive.
 Remember also that milk can take years to disappear.

 - You’re not a breast, you’re the baby’s mother: if you feel that you won’t be able to approach parenting without your breast, you’re wrong.
 I won’t deny you that the breast is really useful, but you’ll find a new way to comfort your child when he stumbles and falls, a new way to put him to sleep and a new perspective when you look at each other.
 You will find your moments of intimacy and calm, but you will have to learn new ways of doing it and you will do it together and wonderfully well.

 - You’ll go through a stage of mourning.
 Yes, you will, both of you.
-That time of adaptation of the previous point is also time to feel a loss, because as you know the breast is much more than food, is an inexhaustible source of love and relationship and that source will now take on a new form and probably do not know which will take until after a few days or weeks.
-You may feel empty or “sorry” … Allow yourself to mourn and cry.
+That time of adaptation of the previous point is also a time to feel a loss because as you know the breast is much more than food, it is an inexhaustible source of love and relationship and that source will now take on a new form and probably do not know which will take until after a few days or weeks.
+You may feel empty or “sorry”.
+Allow yourself to mourn and cry.
 Allow yourself to pass it on to him/her as well, it is also part of breastfeeding.

 Remember that from LactApp we accompany you from pregnancy to weaning.
 In the app you have more information and in the blog other posts on the subject that could interest you.